mosip/documentation/docs/collab-esignet-setup-guide.md

 2. Inji-Based (Wallet-Based) login With Face Authentication
    * Discover how to login using Inji (Wallet) through face authentication, by clicking on the link [here](https://docs.esignet.io/esignet-end-user-guide/login-flow-qr-code).
    * As mentioned in the pre-requisites section above, ensure that your credential is activated for online login, in Inji.
 Follow the instructions provided [here](https://docs.mosip.io/1.2.0/modules/inji-user-guide#wallet-binding-flow), in the section titled `Wallet Binding Flow`.
-3. Biometrics-Based Login & Authentication
+3. Biometrics-Based Login and Authentication

     * Experience the process of logging in using biometrics, by following the instructions provided [here](https://docs.esignet.io/esignet-end-user-guide/login-with-biometrics).